-- in combination with a medicine called binimetinib to treat people with a type of skin cancer called melanoma: - o that has spread to other parts of the body or cannot be removed by surgery, and - o that has a certain type of abnormal "BRAF" gene - in combination with a medicine called cetuximab, for the treatment of adults with cancer of your colon or rectum (colorectal cancer): - o that has been previously treated, and - o that has spread to other parts of the body, and - o that has a certain type of abnormal "BRAF" gene
+- in combination with a medicine called binimetinib to treat people with a type of skin cancer called melanoma: - that has spread to other parts of the body or cannot be removed by surgery, and - o that has a certain type of abnormal "BRAF" gene - in combination with a medicine called cetuximab, for the treatment of adults with cancer of your colon or rectum (colorectal cancer): - o that has been previously treated, and - that has spread to other parts of the body, and - o that has a certain type of abnormal "BRAF" gene - in combination with a medicine called binimetinib to treat adults with a type of lung cancer called non-small cell lung cancer (NSCLC): - o that has spread to other parts of the body, and - o that has a certain type of abnormal "BRAF" gene

-BRAFTOVI should not be used to treat people with wild-type BRAF melanoma or wild-type BRAF colorectal cancer.
+BRAFTOVI should not be used to treat people with wild-type BRAF melanoma, wild-type BRAF colorectal cancer, or wild-type BRAF NSCLC.
 Your healthcare provider will perform a test to make sure that BRAFTOVI is right for you.